ClevelandIII/Cosmetology/SDLCOne.md

 Daniel Nijdl: Made it so teachers can click on name of student on their profile page and started working on password reset

 Joshua Ruvalcaba: absent

+5/4/22
+Jason Enciso:

+Reid Gill: working with the "Show more" button

+Daniel Nijdl: Made it so when you click profile button on sidebar, it leads you to your personal profile, moved everything from userprofile to [userId], and fixed list

+Joshua Ruvalcaba: helping people